lbarchive/b.py/README.md

 ### `brc.py`

 It's the configuration that *b.py* reads from current working directory.
-Currently, only `blog` and `handlers` are used.
+Currently, only `blog` and `handlers` are used, it may read like:

+    :::python
+    blog = 12345
+    handlers = {
+      ... # see Handler section
+      }

 Handlers
 --------